LibrariesHacked/data-storytelling/_pages/about.md

 permalink: /about/
 ---

 Content on this site is published under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This is aside from where an alternative statement may be made e.g. for a photo or a visualisation using third-party data.

 ## Who is this for?